Everest Base Camp Trek

 Breakfast /Lunch /Dinner

-Today, we will be taking it slow as the day is for acclimatization.
-We will be not aiming for much height on this very day because this day is particularized to stay away from the Altitude Sickness.
+Today, we will be taking it slow as the day is for acclimatization in Namche.
+We will not aim for much height today because this plan is made to avoid altitude sickness.

-It is a day for you to rest but you can still roam around Namche which has several Tibetan monasteries and viewpoints too.
+It is a day for you to rest, but you can still explore Namche, which boasts several Tibetan monasteries and scenic viewpoints.
 We will stay overnight in a teahouse.

 Day 05: Trekking from Namche to Tengboche (3,860 m/12,664 ft), 5-6 hrs